Emergent soft-gap Anderson models at quantum criticality in a lattice Hamiltonian within dynamical mean field theory: Results and Discussion

-We note that the hybridization as well as the density of states have a vanishing form, namely $\sim |\omega|^r$, a behaviour that is quite distinct from the SGAM.
-In the latter, the hybridization has a vanishing form by choice and, while the generalised FL phase has a divergent DoS, the local moment phase has a vanishing DoS, precisely as found here and in the critical Mott insulator in the single-band Hubbard model close to $U_{c1}$ ~\cite{eisenlohr2019mott}.
+We note that the hybridization as well as the density of states have a vanishing form as $T\to 0$, namely $\sim |\omega|^r$ ($r>0$)in the three-orbital model considered in this work, a behaviour that is quite distinct from the SGAM.
+In the latter, the hybridization has a vanishing form by choice for any temperature and, while the generalised FL phase has a divergent DoS, the local moment phase has a vanishing DoS, precisely as found here and in the critical Mott insulator in the single-band Hubbard model close to $U_{c1}^+$ ~\cite{eisenlohr2019mott}.
 We have also investigated a few other points on the line of QCPs, and the soft-gap exponent appears to vary monotonically over the line of QCPs, in the $t_\perp$-$U$ plane, thus giving rise to a family of soft-gap Anderson models.
+A detailed investigation of the emergent family of the soft-gap Anderson models is underway and will be reported later.